 Lakers' Anthony Davis: Probable Saturday

-Davis is probable for Saturday's game against the Kings due to right shoulder soreness.
+Davis is listed as probable for Saturday's matchup with the Warriors due to sprained finger.

-Davis continues to battle right shoulder soreness but should still be able to play.
-Over the past two games, he's averaging 34.0 points, 11.0 rebounds, 4.0 assists, 3.0 blocks and 1.5 steals.
+Davis had to briefly exit Thursday's loss to the Rockets prior to halftime after injuring his finger.
+He was able to return, so this probable designation seems pretty precautionary.
+Still, final confirmation on his status is expected to come closer to game time.

 More News